The Complete Terrarium Hardscape Guide (Rocks + Wood)

 Well, no. You can’t…

-As the aquascaping industry has found out through a lot of trial and error, and a far wetter environment, there are parts of nature we don’t want to replicate.
+As the aquascaping industry has found out (through much trial and error), there are some parts of nature we don’t want to bring into our setup.

-The whole point of a terrarium is to create a somewhat self-sustaining ecosystem (and to an extent a vivarium – but reptiles inevitably need care).
-The wrong hardscape can surprisingly throw this delicate balance off.
+The whole point of a terrarium is to create a balanced ecosystem.
+The wrong hardscape can upset this delicate balance in various surprising ways.ย

 Terrarium hardscape: Mopani wood and Dragon Stone